Scopes and Collections

 The increased efficiency of indexing, due to the Data Service being able to provide documents from specific collections to the Index Service.

-Simplified querying, since query statements are able more easily to specify particular subsets of documents.
+Simplified querying, since query statements are able to easily specify particular subsets of documents.

 Easier migration from relational databases to Couchbase Server, since collections can be designed to correspond to pre-existing relational tables.